 Because every kid deserves a great pair of jeans

 There are 73 million children in the United States of America.
 One in 20 lives with a disability.
-Tommy Hilfiger has proudly partnered with Runway of Dreams™ to create a very special collection addressing the challenges the differently-abled community faces each day when getting dressed.
-Here we sit down with founder Mindy Scheier to talk style, inclusion and never giving up.
+Tommy Hilfiger proudly partnered with Runway of Dreams™ earlier this year to create a very special collection addressing the challenges the differently-abled community faces each day when getting dressed.
+“The impact has been fantastic,” noted Gary Sheinbaum, CEO of Tommy Hilfiger Americas.
+“We’ve had customers purchase from almost all 50 states and in the first quarter two of our top six selling styles on tommy.com were from this collection.
+In fact, 20% of our kids business was driven by this special capsule.”
+Here we sit down with Runway of Dreams founder Mindy Scheier to talk style, inclusion and never giving up.

 “Clothing can empower, clothing can create confidence, clothing can make a difference.”

 What is Runway of Dreams™?

 Mindy Scheier: We are a nonprofit organization working with the fashion industry to adapt mainstream clothing lines available for the differently-abled community.

 Q: Tell us how it came to be.